tronch0/Randomize7/README.md

 # Randomize7
-This project provides a tool for extracting randomness from recorded audio.
+This project provides a tool for extracting randomness from your computer's mic.
 By recording unpredictable noise sources, such as atmospheric or electronic noise, this tool generates random data that can be used in various applications.
 This README provides instructions on selecting suitable noise sources, using the software, and testing the quality of the extracted randomness.

+## Run this project

+1. Clone the repository.
+2. Install the required dependencies `cargo install`.
+3. Run the project with `cargo run`.
+4. After running the project, follow the prompts to configure the recording settings and start recording.

+TODO:

+- [ ] Use substraction technique to enhance randomness quality
+- [ ] Use cryptogphic hash function on the output to enhance randomness quality
+- [ ] Extend randomness quality testing

 ## Choosing Noise Sources